-Here are the type of features you should consider when shopping for a mattress that will relieve your joint soreness and stiffness:
+Here are the types of features you should consider when shopping for a mattress that will relieve your joint soreness and stiffness:

 Find a Mattress With Great Joint Support

 Your mattress should provide you with excellent support, namely for your spine, neck, and shoulder joints.
 Additionally, it should also properly support your waist, hip, leg, and knee joints.
-Having enough support will be the most important feature, so make sure you are avoiding overly soft mattresses.
+Having enough support will be the most important feature, so make sure you avoid overly soft mattresses.

 Avoid Mattresses That Are Too Firm

 While you want support for your joints, you do not want to be sleeping on a stiff board.
 It should be firm but have some give to it.
 The key is to minimize contact pressure on your aching joints.
 Find a mattress with proper support and enough softness to avoid joint pain.

 Moving around in your sleep is something your body naturally does to avoid pressure or pain in any single part of your body.
 When a mattress is too soft, you will have a more challenging time shifting around in bed.
 Make sure your mattress is firm enough so you can move around with ease while asleep.

 Orthopedic Mattresses Can Help

 Orthopedic mattresses, much like orthopedic shoes, are designed with support and comfort in mind.
 This could be a solution you pursue when looking for the best mattress for relieving joint pain.
 There are a few different types of orthopedic mattresses: